UAE warns against Israeli annexation of West Bank as strikes in Gaza kill 31

 He linked to a Times of Israel story that quoted another Emirati diplomat, Lana Nusseibeh, as saying annexation would "severely undermine the vision and spirit of (Abraham) Accords, end the pursuit of regional integration and would alter the widely shared consensus on what the trajectory of this conflict should be -- two states living side by side in peace, prosperity and security.”

-The two diplomats did not specifically say that Abu Dhabi would withdraw from the agreement, and the Emirati Foreign Ministry did not respond to questions seeking clarification.
+It was unclear what action, if any, the UAE might take, and the Emirati Foreign Ministry did not respond to questions seeking clarification.

 Israel captured the West Bank, east Jerusalem and the Gaza Strip in the 1967 Mideast war.
 The Palestinians want all three territories to form their future state.
 Israel's current government is staunchly opposed to Palestinian statehood and supports eventual annexation of much of the West Bank.